ikmolbo/MCP-email-server/README.md

 - "Search for emails from jane@example.com"
 - "Find unread emails in my Primary category from yesterday"
 - "Show me promotional emails containing 'discount' received today"
+- "Create a new label called 'Project X' with blue background"
+- "Show all my Gmail labels"
+- "Mark this email as unread"
+- "Archive all emails from this newsletter"
+- "Move this email to my 'Important' label"

 ## Contributing